 - Indicate strategies to prevent and eliminate teenage smoking

-This CE course is approved for respiratory therapists.
+This course is intended for multiple professions, including nurses and respiratory therapists.

 If you are a respiratory therapist, remember to give us your AARC member number when filling out your license number information.